 This metric is a measure of the percentage of long-term residents demonstrating depressive symptoms.

 In Franklin Nursing Home, 94.64% of Patients

 This datapoint measures the percentage of long-term residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-Measures the percent of long-term care residents that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and bathing.
-Many would argue that this is a reasonable measure of a resident's well-being.
+This is a measure of the percentage of long-term stay patients that required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and taking a bath.
+Many argue this is a reliable measure of a resident's well-being.